 The SUA worked with The Missouri Office of Minority Health to coordinate three in-person listening sessions in Kansas City, Jefferson City and St. Louis.
-Thirty-two African American community leaders and community members attended these events.
+A total of 32 African American community leaders and community members attended these events.
 During the listening sessions, attendees shared community needs with Missouri SUA Staff.
 The top needs discussed in these listening sessions were: